johnshumon/pokedex/readme.md

 ### Prerequisites

-Service requires following tech stack installed before running.
-Follow the official documentation in the links below to install them if not already install:
+Service requires following tech stack to be installed in the system before running.
+If you do not have them installed already, follow the official documentation in the to do so:

 - [python 3.9](https://www.python.org/downloads)
 - [pipenv](https://pipenv.pypa.io/en/latest/install)